-- A. For violations the employer does not contest, the employer is expected to notify the CSHO promptly by returning the OSHA-2D form indicating that the cited conditions have been corrected by the abatement date set in the citation.
+- A. For violations the employer does not contest, the employer is expected to notify the CSHO promptly by returning the Confirmation of Abatement form indicating that the cited conditions have been corrected by the abatement date set in the citation.
 Failure to do so may trigger a follow up inspection and additional citations.
 The notification must explain the specific action taken with regard to each citation and the approximate date the corrective action was completed.
 (See Section E.4.)
-The employer must also inform affected employees of abatement activities by posting the OSHA-2D form. - B. When the citation permits an extended time for abatement, the employer must ensure that employees are adequately protected during this time.
+The employer must also inform affected employees of abatement activities by posting the Confirmation of Abatement form. - B. When the citation permits an extended time for abatement, the employer must ensure that employees are adequately protected during this time.
 For example, the citation may require the immediate use of personal protective equipment by employees while engineering controls are being installed.
 The employer may be requested to send periodic progress reports on actions to correct these violations.

-viii.
+ix.
 Request for Extension of Abatement Date.
 The CSHO will advise the employer that abatement dates are established on the basis of the information available at the time the citations are issued.
 When uncontrollable events or other circumstances prevent the employer from meeting an abatement date and the 15-working-day contest period has expired, a request may be submitted in writing for extension of the abatement date.
 Further information on requests for extensions of abatement dates is included in the information accompanying any citation that is received.
 Details may be obtained from the district supervisor.

-ix.
-Follow up Inspection.
-The CSHO will explain that:
+x.
+Follow-up Inspection.

-- A. If the employer receives a citation, a follow up inspection may be conducted to verify that the employer has: 1.
+- A. If the employer receives a citation, the CSHO will explain that a follow-up inspection may be conducted to verify that the employer has: 1.
 Posted the citation as required.
-2. Corrected the violations as required in the citation and indicated of the returned and posted 2D form.
+2. Corrected all violations as required in the citation and indicated on the returned and posted Confirmation of Abatement form.
 3. Adequately protected the employees during multi-step or lengthy abatement periods.

-4. Taken appropriate administrative or engineering abatement steps in a timely manner. - B. The employer also has a continuing responsibility to comply with the Act.
-Any new violations discovered during a follow up inspection will be cited.
+4. Taken appropriate administrative or engineering abatement steps in a timely manner. - B. The CSHO will also explain that failure to abate and/or repeat citations may be issued as well as that any new violations discovered during a follow up inspection will be cited.

-x.
+xi.
 Failure to Abate.
 The CSHO will explain that to achieve abatement by the date set forth in the citation, it is important that corrective efforts be promptly initiated.
-The employer will be reminded that, under the Act, additional penalties of up to \$7,000 per day per violation may be proposed if the employer is found during a follow up inspection to have failed to abate by the time required on the OSHA-2 any violations which have not been contested.
+The employer will be reminded that, under the act, additional penalties may be proposed if the employer is found during a follow up inspection to have failed to abate by the time required on the Confirmation of Abatement form any violations which have not been contested.